 Man City boss Mancini says Man Utd still title favourites

-Manchester City manager Roberto Mancini says Manchester United remain favourites for the title, despite his side's 1-0 victory over their rivals.
+Manchester City manager Roberto Mancini says Manchester United remain favourites for the title, despite his side's

 City are now top of the Premier League on goal difference with two games to play.